cat3399/deepresearch/README_en.md

 *   More robust project management.
 *   Refactor using asyncio to prevent timeouts and enhance concurrency.
 *   Improved architectural design (the current sequential iteration is not suitable for all tasks).
-*   Intelligently extract URLs from webpage content.
+*   Intelligently extract URLs and pictures from webpage content.
 *   Support for follow-up questions.

 ## 🤝 Contributing